 On all outings, whatever the mode of travel, one member of the teaching staff must accompany each group of twenty two or less.
-Classroom Assistants or parents should make up the ratio of adult helpers, to - one adult to eleven children in Key Stage 2, one adult to six children in Key Stage 1 and one adult to five in Foundation.
+Teaching assistants or parents should make up the ratio of adult helpers, to - one adult to eleven children in Key Stage 2, one adult to six children in Key Stage 1 and one adult to five in Foundation.

 A letter with full details about the outing is sent to the parents of children attending the trip, (cost, times, etc).
-Where the trip is beyond the locality of the School, parents will be asked to give their consent.
-This will either take the form of electronic consent via Clarion Call or a permission slip.
+Where the trip is beyond the locality of the School, parents will be asked to give their consent via Arbor.
 The teacher in charge of the outing must take a First Aid Kit designated for outings from the Medical Room and a mobile phone.
 In the case of an emergency, parents will be contacted via the School Office.

 For the Year 5 & 6 residential journey, the parents must also complete a medical form and an emergency contact form.
-Details of the proposed visit should be outlined to parents early on in the autumn term and after the initial deposit parents must settle the balance by the due date.
+Details of the proposed visit should be outlined to parents early on in the autumn term and after the initial deposit parents must settle the balance by the due date, alongside a payment plan.